klarm/KMCard/README.md

-**RVCard** is a lightweight solution for dynamically creating UI components.
-It describes the component through an XML layout, and supports various forms of embedding in your existing implementation.

 # Introduction
 **RVCard** is a lightweight, high-performance solution for creating dynamic UI components.
 It supports building reusable UI components by writing XML layouts and supports flexible combinations between UI components.
+It also supports various forms of embedding in your existing implementation.
 See the **Demos**  for more detail.

 # Main Features
 - Supports the description of UI components by writing XML layouts, supporting standard flex layout.